muratk5n/thirdwave/en/README.md

 ---

-Cannot wait until US is outa there

----

 If it is the latter obviously US is not going to 'reinvade' bcz of an attack.
 But they can make WH look bad, trying to reinforce a "botched pullout" narrative.